 Flavorful oil pressed from the nut found at the center of the fruit of the argan tree, a gnarled desert evergreen native to Morocco and Algeria.
 Argan nuts are difficult to extract from the fruit and were once harvested from the droppings of the goats that ate the fruit.
+SUBSTITUTE 1 tbsp (15 mL) argan oil with:

-1 tbsp (15 mL) walnut oil 1 tbsp (15 mL) almond oil 1 tbsp (15 mL) extra virgin olive oil
+- 1 tbsp (15 mL) walnut oil

+- 1 tbsp (15 mL) almond oil

+- 1 tbsp (15 mL) extra virgin olive oil